Phalit045040/T.-Roosevelt-AI-LLM-Model-openwebUI/README.md

 ## **Try It Out**
 Explore the model on OpenWebUI: [T. Roosevelt AI – The Strenuous Life Coach](https://openwebui.com/m/phalit16/troosevelt-ai--the-strenuous-life-coach)

-## **Contributing**
-Contributions are welcome!
-If you have ideas for improvements, submit a pull request or open an issue.

 ## **License**
 This project is licensed under the **MIT License**.